takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 Before to start sending/receiving messages in a group, you must create the group.

-Make a request to BLiP's API as demostrated aside.
+Make a request to Blip's API as demostrated aside.
 Please, replace the `{{groupName}}` variable by your group name.

 ```http
 POST https://http.msging.net/commands HTTP/1.1